For Jamie Fahrney, Wisconsin cheese is his heart and soul. Limburger, though, is one of his true loves.

 “It was love at first sniff,” wrote Stephanie Klett, the Limburger Queen herself, after her coronation in 2014.
 “Though I’ve held many titles, from Miss Wisconsin to Secretary of Tourism, nothing compares to this honor.”

-But one man is on his way to achieve an even higher honor: Limburger Master.
+But one man has achieved an even higher honor: Limburger Master.

 Jamie Fahrney has been crafting Country Castle Limburger by hand for over 40 years at Monroe’s own Chalet Cheese Cooperative – the last Limburger factory in America.
 Swiss immigrants in Wisconsin were the first in America ever to make Limburger, and it was one of the top-selling cheeses in the country back in its heyday.

-The centuries old tradition, originating in Belgium, was passed down to Jamie by his mentor Myron Olson, currently America’s only certified Limburger Master Cheesemaker.
+The centuries old tradition, originating in Belgium, was passed down to Jamie by his mentor, Myron Olson, once America’s only certified Limburger Master Cheesemaker.

 “Myron taught me the finer points of making cheese,” Jamie says of his mentor, whose passion for the infamous stinky cheese kept it going in Monroe for decades after every other Limburger factory closed its doors.
 “Now I just feel it’s my responsibility to carry that on.”